 The Arrival Of Mars

 During the early part of his work fit, Elliott would often work up until midnight and then phone friends and meet up in the nightclubs of Torquay, just to wind down, usually until 3 a.m.
 If you can call that winding down.
 One evening, whilst setting off on such an excursion from Buckfastleigh, he fortuitously crossed paths with the beautiful 17 year old Mars.
 She kept offering the twenty-two year old Elliott sweets and he quipped, "I'm not sure I should take sweets from a stranger."
 He never got to the clubs.
 She became his girlfriend, model and muse and they were together for 5 years.
-With long flowing hair, she was tall, exceptionally long-legged, elegant, curvaceous and beautiful.
+With long flowing hair, she was very tall at 180cm, in fact the same height as Elliott himself.
+Mars was exceptionally long-legged, elegant, curvaceous and beautiful.
 The meeting was important, as the nature of the artist's work changed in many ways, after he met her.

 1973 (Age 22)